sneppy/vue-pony/README.md

 api.wait(() => Post.get(1).author.username).then(console.log)
 ```

 Note that waiting for `() => post.author` will only wait for `post`.
-Likewise, waiting for `post` will not wait at all.
-In this case you must use `Model._self` to force data access:
+Likewise, waiting for `() => post` will not wait at all.
+In this case you must use `_self` to force property access on the entity:

 ```javascript
 api.wait(() => Post.get(1).author._self).then((author) => console.log(author.username, author.email))
 ```

-Remember to keep the expression as simply as possible. `api.wait()` works by forcing `api.Model` to return a promise when a property is accessed, which means that the return value of `post.author.username` is actually a `Promise` rather than a String.
+Remember to keep the expression as simply as possible. `api.wait()` works by forcing the entity to return a promise when a property is accessed, which means that the return value of `post.author.username` is actually a `Promise` rather than a String.

 Of course, you can use `async/await` to overcome this limitation: